alessio-proietti/envelope-encryption-rusty-demo/README.md

-# rusty-demo
+# envelope-encryption-rusty-demo

-Small *Hello World* demo based on the unikernel [RustyHermit](https://github.com/hermitcore/libhermit-rs).
+Small *Envelope Encryption* demo based on the unikernel [RustyHermit](https://github.com/hermitcore/libhermit-rs).

 Please read the README of [RustyHermit](https://github.com/hermitcore/libhermit-rs) for more information.